 Please let us know in advance if you require assistance so we can make arrangements to accommodate your needs.

-On Tuesday and Friday evenings, transportation will be provided to the world-famous “Fish Fry” on Arawak Cay, where you can purchase your meal at your choice of colorful kiosks and restaurants.
+On Tuesday evening, transportation will be provided to the world-famous “Fish Fry” on Arawak Cay, where you can purchase your meal at your choice of colorful kiosks and restaurants.
 Or you may dine at nearby Atlantis Resort & Casino, or explore The Straw Market and eat at one of the many fine restaurants in downtown Nassau.

 An American-style breakfast buffet is included with your room at the Comfort Suites hotel.
 You can change up your morning routine by dining at your own expense at one of several nearby restaurants.